meteorhacks/meteorhacks.github.io/_posts/fast-render/2013-12-12-best-practices.md

 ---

 > This list is still evolving, you can help on improving it.
-If you a good hint, it has a place in here.
+If you've a good hint, it has a place in here.
 Add [an issue](https://github.com/arunoda/meteor-fast-render/issues) with it.